networkinss/hello-apifirst/python/01-generatefastapi/README.md

 $ python3 main.py
 ```
 The file log.ini is not mandatory, but it is nice to have.
 If not used, you should also remove 'log_config=f"{cwd}/log.ini"' frm the start command in main.py.

+You can access the OpenAPI documentation at http://localhost:8000/docs.

 ## Custom Template
 If you want to generate custom `*.py` files then you can give a custom template directory to fastapi-code-generator with `-t` or `--template-dir` options of the command.